27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 1. Poshtel Bilbao – Premium Hostel

 For me, this is the best hostel in Bilbao.
-An absolute Poshtel with an on-site restaurant and bar, simple but cosy dorms and a great ambiance.
-The bar is popular among both locals and travelers.
+A proper poshtel with an on-site restaurant and bar, simple but cozy dorms and a great atmosphere.
+The bar is popular with both locals and travelers.

-You will be staying in the very heart of the city center, just a 3 minutes walk away from the famous sight Guggenheim Museum.
+You’re in the heart of the city center, a 3-minute walk from the famous Guggenheim Museum.

-Only downside: the beds in the dorms do not have privacy curtains.
+Only downside: the dorm beds don’t have privacy curtains.

 Book Poshtel Bilbao here